adtgroup8/project/README.md

 Above is an image of the first tab, "Salary Insights".
 The app filters the dataset per the user inputs on the left, and it outputs the text and visuals on the right.
 The text at the top lists the job titles that are filtered based on the selected job field.
 The first plot contains two box plots of salaries that compare jobs based in North America and those that are not.
 The second plot contain salary box plots based on company size.
 The third plot are scatter plots of salaries based on experience level.
 All plots take into account relevant user inputs (for example, the second plot would not consider the company size selected by the user).

 ![app-tab2](https://github.com/adtgroup8/project/assets/137223955/200318b6-6527-47de-abe2-64eae1328fd2)
 Above is an image of the second tab, "Update Data", which is where the user can add a row to the overall data table with their personal salary information.
-The user populates every field in the left side panel (a summary box at the bottom reviews what the user is about to enter), and then clicks on "Add Data" to update the data table.
-This update gets applied to the MySQL database.
+The user populates every field in the side panel (a summary box at the bottom reviews what the user is about to enter), and then clicks on "Add Data" to update the data table.
+This update gets applied to our MySQL database.
 The user should reload the app for the plots in the other tabs to be updated with the new data.

 ![app-tab3a](https://github.com/adtgroup8/project/assets/137223955/16944ac6-593a-416c-8e2c-d4bc0b227e85)
 Above is an image of the third tab, "Career Growth.
 Initially, the space where the plot is is empty, but once a user populates the fields in the side panel and clicks on "Whats My Worth!", a graph appears that plots the median salaries of jobs in the data table that meet the input critera.
 These are median salaries with respect to experience level, which provides the user with information on career progression.
 This tab also outputs filtered job titles based on user inputs.
-If you scroll down on this tab, there is a second table (imaged below) that outputs the filtered subset of the overall data table including all attributes.
+If you scroll down on this tab, there is a second table (imaged below) that outputs the filtered subset of the overall data table showing all attributes.

 ![app-tab3b](https://github.com/adtgroup8/project/assets/137223955/65efb9c7-5e5a-4905-a8f5-7dfd7d4a240f)